joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 console.log(expression);
 ```

-However, subtraction, multiplication and division do not have multiple uses
+However, subtraction, multiplication and division do not have multiple uses:

 ```js
 let manyCats = "cat " * 5;
 console.log(manyCats);
 ```

-Gives us NaN in JavaScript and not `cat cat cat cat cat`.
+Gives us NaN in JavaScript and not `cat cat cat cat cat` (Other programming languages may use `*` this way.
+See Ruby or Python).

 If you try to compare `NaN` to `NaN` it will always be false